 Not to mention, give anyone a month to prepare and you can almost play with anyone for one game.
 Look at Oklahoma and Ohio State!

-________ Toyota Motor North America specifications
+Toyota Motor North America specifications

 Story today on yahoo where Obama wants a college football playoff system.
 I'm sure that whatever the Messiah wants, he'll receive.
 Could be a smoke screen so folks won't talk about how he's defanged the CIA and Homeland Security.